snelling-a/obsidian-song-of-the-day/README.md

 - `{{spotifyUrl}}` - Link to song on Spotify
 - `{{spotifyId}}` - Spotify track ID
 - `{{cover}}` - Album cover image URL

+## Security & Privacy

+### What Data is Stored

+This plugin stores the following data locally in your vault at `.obsidian/plugins/obsidian-song-of-the-day/data.json`:

+- **Spotify API credentials** (Client ID & Client Secret)
+- **OAuth tokens** (Access Token & Refresh Token for playlist access)
+- **Track IDs** (List of songs you've added to your playlist)

+### Important Security Considerations

+- **Plain text storage**: All data is stored unencrypted in plain text, which is standard practice for Obsidian plugins
+- **Vault syncing**: If you sync your vault (Obsidian Sync, iCloud, Dropbox, etc.), these credentials will be synced across devices
+- **Vault access**: Anyone with access to your vault files can read these credentials

+### Best Practices

+- **Keep your vault secure**: Use appropriate file system permissions
+- **Be careful with vault sharing**: Don't share your vault publicly or with untrusted parties
+- **Credential rotation**: If you believe your credentials have been compromised, revoke them in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and generate new ones
+- **Limited scope**: The plugin only requests the minimal Spotify API permissions needed (playlist modification)

+### Data Usage

+- **No telemetry**: This plugin does not collect or transmit any usage data
+- **Direct API calls**: All Spotify API requests are made directly from your device to Spotify
+- **Local only**: Your song notes and metadata remain entirely local to your vault

 ## Installation